getsentry/sentry-javascript/docs/sourcemaps.rst

 web-accessible, and also removes any inconsistency that could come from network flakiness (on either your end, or Sentry's end).

+Note: You must have the source map directive (``//# sourceMappingURL=...app.js.map``) present on the last line of the minified file in order for un-minfication to occur.

 You can either interact with the API directly or you can upload sourcemaps with the help of the Sentry CLI (:ref:`upload-sourcemaps-with-cli`).